PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Introduction

 \section{Introduction}

-Primitives have long served in the computer vision community as a parsimonious and compositional representation, capable of capturing complex 3D geometry using only a small number of low-dimensional parameters \citep{Roberts1963PHD, Binford1975CSC, Brooks1979IJCAI,Biederman1985,Pentland1986AAAI}.
-In the deep learning era, they have been successfully applied to tasks such as shape abstraction \citep{Tulsiani2017CVPRb, Zou2017ICCVb, Li2017TG, Mo2019TG} and scene parsing \citep{Gupta2010ECCV}, where the goal is to decompose input observations into semantically meaningful object instances.
-Yet, despite their representational strengths, primitives remain largely underexplored in generative settings.
-In particular, no prior work has leveraged them as the fundamental units for synthesizing large-scale, 3D urban scenes with abstract, semantic structure.
-Instead, most existing approaches for this task rely on voxel grids \citep{Lee2024CVPR, Zheng2024ARXIV} or hierarchical voxel structures \citep{Ren2024CVPR,Liu2024ECCV} to represent 3D environments.

-Crucially, the extent to which large-scale scenes can be generated, controlled, and edited heavily depends on the choice of the underlying representation.
-An ideal representation must be memory-efficient, compositional, and allow for localized, intuitive edits.
-Primitives naturally satisfy these requirements, offering a compelling alternative for scalable 3D semantic scene synthesis.
-In contrast, voxel grids exhibit several limitations that make them ill-suited for this task. \textbf{First}, due to cubic scaling with resolution, they are memory-inefficient and prohibitively expensive for large-scale environments. \textbf{Second}, they impose a fixed spatial resolution, limiting flexibility in scene detail.
-For instance, tall elements of a scene, like buildings or trees, may not be fully represented within this restricted spatial domain, leading to truncated or distorted visual appearances. \textbf{Third}, voxel grids are difficult to manipulate.
-Even a simple operation, such as translating a vehicle, requires identifying and updating all voxels associated with that object and then filling in the vacated region.
-This process is complicated by ambiguous boundaries between objects and background (e.g., car and road), as individual voxels may span both and hinder clear semantic distinctions.
+Generating large-scale, semantically structured 3D urban scenes is essential for digital world modeling and autonomous driving simulation.
+Such virtual worlds enable safety validation, rare-scenario testing, and sensor data synthesis for perception and planning.
+However, constructing them typically requires expert knowledge and extensive manual effort, making the process costly and time-consuming.
+Although some structured 3D datasets exist, their scarcity, particularly for outdoor settings, restricts diversity and yields repetitive scene patterns.
+These limitations motivate generative approaches capable of automatically producing diverse and realistic urban environments.
+To be practically useful, such methods should additionally support controllability and flexible editing.
+The extent to which these capabilities can be achieved largely depends on the chosen underlying representation.
+An ideal representation should be memory-efficient, compositional, and support localized, intuitive edits.
+Most existing approaches model 3D urban environments using voxel grids~\cite{Lee2024CVPR, Zheng2024ARXIV} or hierarchical voxel structures~\cite{Ren2024CVPR,Liu2024ECCV}, which suffer from three fundamental limitations.
+First, due to cubic scaling with resolution, they are \textit{memory-inefficient} and prohibitively expensive for large environments.
+Second, their fixed spatial resolution leads to \textit{limited scene detail}.
+For instance, tall elements of a scene (\eg buildings or trees) often appear truncated or distorted.
+Third, voxel grids are \textit{difficult to manipulate}.
+Even simple edits, like translating a vehicle, require identifying and updating all related voxels and then filling the vacated space, a process which is complicated by ambiguous object-background boundaries (\eg car vs. road).
+These challenges highlight the need for a more compact, flexible, and object-centric scene representation.